-Utilisation of the Stadium facility is already very high especially when you consider that most major events take place on weekends of which there are 52 where eight are taken out with the turf renovation period.
+Utilisation of the Stadium facility is already very high especially when you consider that most major events take place on weekends, and of the 52 available, eight are taken out with the turf renovation period.

-The Business Plan projects 32 event days for the 2004/05 year of which 17 are confirmed and 15 unconfirmed.
-These 32 event days require 45 pack-idpack out days, and we must keep 4 days available for the semis and finals of the Super 12 and NPC competitions.
-There are 7 community event days scheduled.
+The Business Plan projects 32 event days for the 2004/05 year of which 17 are confirmed and 15 unconfirmed These 32 event days require 45 pack-idpack out days, and we must keep four days available for the semis and finals of the Super 12 and NPC competitions.
+There are seven community event days scheduled.